An 11-Year-Old Allegedly Robbed A Gas Station In Stockton, California, Rode Off On His Skateboard

-An 11-year-old boy allegedly armed a Stockton, California gas station, riding off on a skateboard without getting any money for his efforts, KTLA (Los Angeles) is reporting.
+An 11-year-old boy allegedly robbed a Stockton, California gas station, riding off on a skateboard without getting any money for his efforts, KTLA (Los Angeles) is reporting.

 On Monday afternoon, customers and employees were at the ARCO gas station in Stockton, a Central California farming community about 85 miles east of San Francisco.
-Outside, surveillance cameras were capturing footage of a young boy, whom police estimate to be about 11 years old, pushing himself on his skateboard towards the convenience store.
+Outside, surveillance cameras were capturing footage of a young boy, whom police estimate to be about 11-years-old, pushing himself on his skateboard towards the convenience store.

 What happened next shocked the employees on-duty that day, the customers, the Stockton Police, and the entire community.
-Authorities say the boy, wearing a gray hoodie with a bandana concealing his face, entered the convenience store, pointed a gun at a worker, and demanded money.
+Authorities said the boy, wearing a gray hoodie with a bandana concealing his face, entered the convenience store, pointed a gun at a worker, and demanded money.

 The would-be victim, an unidentified woman in her fifties, screamed for help, according to her co-worker, James Ratto.
-The screaming apparently scared the would-be armed robber off: he fled from the store without any money, making his getaway on his skateboard.
+The screaming apparently scared the would-be armed robber off, and he fled from the store without any money, making his getaway on his skateboard.

 “She just screamed for our coworker.
 The kid got frightened, I’m assuming, and ran off.”

-Ratto, like just about everyone else in Stockton, is appalled that a life of violent crime holds appeal to someone who couldn’t possibly be out of sixth grade yet.
+Ratto, like just about everyone else in Stockton, is appalled that a life of violent crime appeals to someone who couldn’t possibly be out of sixth grade yet.

 “It’s just very sad to see someone this young try to do something like this.”